Advertiser Disclosure

 • The Real Unreal in Grapevine, Texas

-My family anxiously anticipates the opening of Meow Wolf Houston, which is under construction in Houston’s Fifth Ward, just across the street from Saint Arnold Brewing.
+Meow Wolf Houston is now open in Houston’s Fifth Ward, just across the street from Saint Arnold Brewing.

 Before I visited Meow Wolf Grapevine, I attended the artist announcement for Meow Wolf Houston, featuring artists including international art activist Kill Joy and Houston’s Fifth Ward artist El Franco Lee II.
 Notable Houston graffiti artist GONZO247 is Meow Wolf Houston’s artist liaison.

-I can’t wait to see what develops at Meow Wolf Houston, which is in an excellent location and rumored to include a radio station and another Glowquarium like the one at Meow Wolf Grapevine.
+Meow Wolf Houston is in an excellent location and includes a radio station and another Glowquarium like the one at Meow Wolf Grapevine.

 Service